 - Lower costs for customization, should it be necessary, thanks to the use of open and non-proprietary programming languages, and the ability to reuse government-specific “business components” (that we call “government entities”)

-- Future government-specific feature sets because of the 100% focus on the public sector market, participation in government & PFM technology events, and government research focus
+- Future government-specific feature sets because of the 100% focus on the public sector market, participation in government and PFM technology events, and government research focus

 - Willingness to adapt software to meet emerging customer requirements, rather than treating feature requests within a lottery of requirements from many industries

-- Ease of use because of the government-specific design and ease of configuration, that reduces errors and traning costs
+- Ease of use because of the government-specific design and ease of configuration, that reduces errors and training costs

 There’s much more to the Total Cost of Ownership (TCO) than the cost of software licenses